Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 Inhalte von externen Seiten werden ohne Ihre Zustimmung nicht automatisch geladen und angezeigt.

-We asked the Vehicle and Gameplay teams a few questions about this new RSI medium hauler.
-Here are the answers, straight from the devs themselves.
+We asked the Vehicle and Gameplay teams a few questions about the new Aurora Mk II and what's to come for its iconic predecessor, the Mk I. Here are the answers, straight from the devs themselves.

 Inhalte von externen Seiten werden ohne Ihre Zustimmung nicht automatisch geladen und angezeigt.